A Hazard of New Fortunes: Plot summary

 At a banquet for people associated with the magazine, the political views of Dryfoos the capitalist, Lindau the socialist, and Colonel Woodburn the pro-slavery advocate clash.
 Though Lindau has no use for Woodburn, he is even more fierce in his comments about Dryfoos the capitalist, and is not mollified by the millionaire's recollections of having avoided service in the war while paying for other men to fight.
 Lindau switches to German to express to March how much he loathes Dryfoos, because he thinks no one else at the table knows the language.
 Later it is revealed that Dryfoos (of Pennsylvania-Dutch background) speaks German, and he was insulted by Lindau's comments.
+Dryfoos demands that the magazine fire Lindau, an ultimatum that briefly causes a rift between Fulkerson and March, but then Lindau visits March and dramatically quits, returning some of the money he has already earned.

 In the end of the book, the New York City streetcar drivers strike.
 The strike, similar to the Haymarket affair, turns into a riot.
 Conrad Dryfoos, already a humanitarian helping the poor and working class, is charmed by the lovely Margaret Vance, who shares his values of charity.
 She encourages Conrad to try to end the strike by telling all sides to desist.
 While attempting to stop a policeman from beating the aged and disabled Lindau, Conrad is fatally shot.
 March emerges from a streetcar to see the fallen men lying on the street next to each other.
 Dryfoos mourns the loss of his son.
 After further amputation of his already disabled arm, Lindau dies with Margaret Vance at his side.

-Dryfoos sells the magazine to Fulkerson and March for an extremely low price and takes his remaining family to Europe.
+In a gesture to honor the kindness of his late son, Dryfoos holds the funeral of his former antagonist Lindau in his own house.
+The grieving tycoon soon sells the magazine to Fulkerson and March for an extremely low price and takes his remaining family to Europe.
 Fulkerson moves into the apartment above the magazine with his new wife, Colonel Woodburn's daughter.
 The Marches pass Margaret Vance on the street; she has become an Episcopalian nun.